Claudine Barretto: Critical and commercial success (2002–2008)

 In 2002, she starred in a romantic-comedy film by Olivia Lamasan titled Got 2 Believe with real-life partner Rico Yan.
 The film received critical and box office success some noting it as one of the best romcom movies of all time and has inspired countless films that followed it.
 On the same year, she did the movie Kailangan Kita with Aga Muhlach.
 The film was directed by Rory Quintos in where Barretto's acting was once again acclaimed by critics and many has cited it as one of her best works.

-In 2003, she was joined by Diether Ocampo, Onemig Bondoc, Assunta De Rossi, and Piolo Pascual in the Wenn V. Deramas' series Buttercup (2003–2004).
+In 2003, she was joined by Diether Ocampo, Onemig Bondoc, Carlos Agussi, Assunta De Rossi, Ciara Sotto and Piolo Pascual in the Wenn V. Deramas' barkada series Buttercup (2003–2004).

 In 2004, she portrayed a mermaid in the breakthrough fantasy television series Marina with Rafael Rosell, Meryll Soriano, Agot Isidro, Snooky Serna, Malou de Guzman and Cherie Gil.
 Also on the same year, she starred in the movie Milan opposite Piolo Pascual which was directed by Olivia Lamasan.
 The film received widespread critical acclaim for its original story and cinematography and has been noted as one of the best romance movies of Philippine Cinema.
 Her performance of the film also won her a FAMAS Award for Best Actress.

 In 2005, she co-starred Jericho Rosales and Diether Ocampo with Gloria Diaz and Hilda Koronel in the film Nasaan Ka Man.
 The film won her another FAMAS Award for Best Actress and has also been cited as one of her best works.
 That same year she starred in the film Dubai, directed by Rory Quintos, with co-stars Aga Muhlach and John Lloyd Cruz.
 She was also part of the ensemble cast of television drama series Ikaw ang Lahat sa Akin alongside Diether Ocampo, Angelika dela Cruz, Shaina Magdayao, Bea Alonzo and John Lloyd Cruz.

 In 2006, she starred in the Chito S. Roño's horror film Sukob with Kris Aquino.
 The movie was the highest-grossing film of that year.

 In 2007, she was paired with Piolo Pascual in the television drama series Walang Kapalit which was directed by Wenn V. Deramas.

 In 2008, she was cast in Sineserye Presents: Maligno, an extremely violent dark gothic-supernatural thriller television anthology co-starring Kim Chiu, Rafael Rosell and Diether Ocampo.
 Also that same year, she landed a remarkable role in the television drama series Iisa Pa Lamang together with Angelica Panganiban, Diether Ocampo, Gabby Concepcion, Cherry Pie Picache, and Susan Roces.
 The series became 2008's hottest television primetime drama and is regarded as one of Claudine's best televisions series.